lattebyte/lattebyte/README.md

 - ⚡ Fun fact: ...
 -->

-- 😄 Designing components and systems for those passionate about building their own industrial-grade robots.
+- We are designing components and systems for those passionate about building their own industrial-grade robots.
 - 🔭 new products availble soon.

 ## Table of Contents